soniah/blog/content/posts/2005-12-14-multiserver-jobs-exercise.md

   1. Have a second instance of SQL Server running, either by:
       * installing a second instance of SQL Server
       * starting up a second Virtual PC
-  2. If using Virtual PC&#8217;s, check that you have network connectivity between both VPC&#8217;s:
+  2. If using Virtual PC's, check that you have network connectivity between both VPC's:
       * ipconfig
       * ping<!--more-->